pbuchholz/distributed-cache/README.md

 ## Infrastructure

 ### Docker
 To ease running the services on Apache Kafka a rundimentary Dockerfile and startup script to run Apache Kafka and Apache Zookeeper in a single Docker container is provided in /docker_kafka.
 The standalone_start.sh shell script has to be copied to the bin folder of an Apache Kafka installation.
-The Apache Kafka installation must be downloaded manually and will be copied into the image via docker build.
+The docker image is based on debian and will download Apache Kafka using wget.

-Run docker **build -t docker_kafka .** in the folder of the Dockerfile and also include the Apache Kafka installation in this folder.
+Run docker **build -t kafka/allinone:v1.** in the folder of the Dockerfile.
+This will results to an image containing Apache Kafka and Apache Zookeeper as standalone runnable installation.